TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 142/Psalms 142.7.md

 ---

-Bring my soul out of prison, That I may give thanks unto thy name: The righteous shall compass me about; For thou wilt deal bountifully with me.
+Bring my soul out of prison, that I may give thanks to your name.
+The righteous will surround me, for you will be good to me.
+A Psalm by David.